ErikLVicente/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/instacart.jpeg"> **[Creating a project on docker-compose and convert to yaml kubernetes](https://github.com/ErikLVicente/project-docker-compose-to-kubernetes)**

+We will create a docker-compose for development environment and after we will convert for yaml files for create a pods and services on kubernetes for production environment.
 We will create a docker-compose for development environment and after we will convert for yaml files for create a pods and services on kubernetes for production environment
 #

 <br />